Welcome to Cyrus Yip’s blog. It contains articles about Linux, programming, etc. I may write anything.

 Elements inherit some CSS properties from their ancestors.
 You can check whether a property is inherited in the formal definition section on MDN, e.g. width and color.
 1 2 3 4 5 <div class="grandparent"> <div class="parent"> <div class="child">I inherit the green color from my parent, and the italic style from my grandparent.
 I don't inherit the border.</div> </div> </div> 1 2 3 4 5 6 7 .grandparent { font-style: italic; border: 2px solid black; /* not inherited */ } .parent { color: green; } CSS provides five universal property values to control inheritance.

-What is Block Formatting Context (BFC) in CSS
+What Is Block Formatting Context (BFC) in CSS

 Block Formatting Context (BFC) is a mini layout in the page.
 When an element establishes a BFC, it: includes internal floated elements exclude external floated elements suppresses margin collapsing A BFC is created in many situations, see Block formatting context - CSS: Cascading Style Sheets | MDN.
 The simplest way to create a BFC is display: flow-root.
 Here is an example of excluding external floated elements (live preview): 1 2 3 4 5 6 7 8 9 <div class="container"> <div class="float">I am floated element.</div> <div class="content">I am content inside the container.
 I include the floated element.</div> </div> <hr> <div class="container"> <div class="float">I am floated element.</div> <div class="content flow-root">I am content inside the container.
 I have a BFC.
 I exclude the floated elements.</div> </div> 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 .float { float: left; border: 5px solid green; } .content { border: 5px solid blue; } .container { border: 5px solid red; } .content.flow-root { display: flow-root; } Further reading: